Alps Legal Practice Limited Privacy Notice & Website Terms and Conditions

 How We Protect Your Information

 All information we collect will be in accordance with our internal data protection policies.
 Our staff are trained in the data protection principles.
 We review our security arrangements regularly.
 We have a data retention policy and will delete old data in accordance with that policy.
+We will retain client files for 6 years after the file has closed.

 You have a series of rights under the Data Protection Act 2018, namely: